Constraining Warm Dark Matter and Pop III stars with the Global 21-cm Signal: Introduction

 Independent structure formation measurements have put tight constraints upon the WDM mass.
 Counts of dwarf galaxies rule out WDM masses $m_X < 2.3 $ keV (\cite{Kennedy:2014}), measurements of UV luminosity functions of lensed galaxies in the Hubble Frontier Field at $z\approx6$ rule out masses below $m_X = 2.4$ keV (\cite{Menci:2016}), Lyman$-\alpha$ forest data (\cite{Viel:2013}) rule out WDM masses $< 3.3$ keV, and \textit{N}-body simulations of high redshift halo mass functions (\cite{Shirasaki:2021}) rule out WDM masses $< 2.71$ keV, all at the $95\%$ confidence level.
 Even more stringent, recent combinations of strong gravitational lensing of host halo masses with Milky Way satellite subhalo populations have disfavored $m_X < 9.7$ keV, also at the $95\%$ confidence level \citep{Nadler:2021}.
 Much work in WDM has also been done in the field of semi-analytic, high-redshift galaxy formation and evolution for masses $m_X < 5$ keV \citep{Dayal:2015,Dayal:2017}.

 Each of these observations has its own unique observational challenges and systematics to overcome, and all of them are highly model-dependent and locally calibrated.
 In fact, the majority of the WDM constraints cited concern small-scale structure in the local Universe ($z\lesssim6$).
 Moreover, as WDM is primarily a theory about the abundance and turnover of small-mass halos, there is perhaps nowhere its effects will be as readily apparent and testable as within the high redshift Universe, particularly the Cosmic Dawn and Epoch of Reionization \citep{Sitwell:2014,Lopez-Honorez:2017, Schneider:2018, Lopez-Honorez:2019, Munoz:2018, Yoshiura:2020}.
-Thus, an analysis of the effects of WDM upon the global 21-cm signal (henceforth, global signal) allows for the possibility of WDM mass constraints in epochs in which such measurements have never been performed and which entertain exquisite sensitivity to small-scale structure.
+Thus, an analysis of the effects of WDM upon the global 21-cm signal (henceforth, global signal) allows for the possibility of WDM mass constraints in epochs in which such measurements have never been performed and which entertain exquisite sensitivity to small-scale structure.Such 21-cm analyses can thus further help to constrain the small-scale matter power spectrum, including the effects of WDM, as seen in \cite{Munoz:2020}.

 To date, no attempt has been made to carefully quantify the degeneracies between WDM and astrophysical parameters, nor has anyone (as far as the authors are aware) included multiple astrophysical parametrizations and stellar populations.
 In this paper we present the first such quantification using the Fisher information matrix, allowing us to determine the extent to which the parameters controlling the cosmology of the global signal (such as the WDM thermal mass) can be constrained when including the astrophysics of high-redshift star-formation.
 To be comprehensive, we examine two common star-formation parametrizations found in the literature, multiple input data noise covariances, two SFE models, and also include Pop II and Pop III stellar populations in our modeling.
 Our results also double as a forecast for Pop III parameters, which hasn't yet been extensively explored in the context of the global signal.